Coolie: Etymology

-Classification as an offensive term

-Merriam Webster classifies the term "coolie" as "usually offensive."
-Oxford English Dictionary states it is "dated, offensive."
-Dictionary.com considers it "Disparaging and Offensive."
+Another theory suggests that the Hindi word quli could have originated from the name of a tribal or caste group in Gujarat.

+In Chinese, the word kǔlì (苦力), which literally means "bitter strength", is an example of phono-semantic matching.
+Although unrelated etymologically, the term came to be used similarly by colonial powers to describe Chinese manual laborers.

+The word coolies was recorded in English as early as 1727, when Engelbert Kaempfer described dock workers unloading Dutch merchant ships in Nagasaki, Japan.

 History of the coolie trade

 Abolition of slavery and rise of the coolie trade

-The importation of Asian laborers into European colonies occurred as early as the 17th century.
-However, in the 19th century, a far more robust system of trade involving coolies occurred, in direct response to the gradual abolition of both the Atlantic slave trade and slavery itself, which for centuries had served as the preferred mode of labor in European colonies in the Americas.
-The British were the first to experiment with coolie labor when in 1806, 200 Chinese laborers were transported to the colony of Trinidad in order to work on the plantations there.
-The "Trinidad experiment" was not a success, with only twenty to thirty of the two hundred labourers remaining in Trinidad by the 1820s.
-However, such efforts inspired Sir John Gladstone, one of the earliest proponents of coolie labor, to seek out coolies for his sugar plantations in British Guiana in the hopes of replacing his Afro-Caribbean labor force after the abolition of slavery there in 1833.
+The importation of Asian labourers into European colonies occurred as early as the 17th century.
+However, in the 19th century, a far more robust system of trade involving coolies occurred, in direct response to the gradual abolition of both the Atlantic slave trade and slavery itself, which for centuries had served as the preferred mode of labour in European colonies in the Americas.
+The British were the first to experiment with coolie labour when, in 1806, two hundred Chinese labourers were transported to the colony of Trinidad to work on the plantations there.
+The "Trinidad experiment" was not a success, with only twenty to thirty labourers remaining in Trinidad by the 1820s.
+However, such efforts inspired Sir John Gladstone, one of the earliest proponents of coolie labour, to seek out coolies for his sugar plantations in British Guiana in the hopes of replacing his Afro-Caribbean labour force after the abolition of slavery there in 1833.

 Social and political pressure led to the abolition of slavery throughout the British Empire in 1833, with other European nations eventually following suit.
-Labour-intensive work in European colonies, such as those involving plantations and mines, were left without a free source of manpower.
+Labour-intensive work in European colonies, such as those involving plantations and mines, were left without a cheap source of manpower.
 As a consequence, a large-scale trade of primarily Indian and Chinese indentured labourers began in the 1820s to fill this need.
-In 1838, 396 South Asian workers arrived in British Guiana, and such a stream of migrant labor would continue until the First World War.
+In 1838, 396 South Asian workers arrived in British Guiana, and such a stream of migrant labour would continue until the First World War.
 Other European nations, especially colonial powers such as France, Spain, and Portugal, soon followed suit, especially as Britain, through several treaties such as Strangford Treaty and the Treaty of Paris of 1814, also pressured other nations to abolish their involvement in the Atlantic slave trade.
-In most European colonies, the importation of Asian laborers began in earnest after the abolition of slavery.
+In most European colonies, the importation of Asian labourers began in earnest after the abolition of slavery.
 However, in some colonies, such as Cuba, slavery would not end until 1886, about forty years after coolies were introduced.